 While your team continues to work remotely, make a habit of sending follow-ups in writing.
 This gives both you and your employees something tangible to refer back to when in doubt.
 Your consistent follow-ups might also inspire your team to follow in your footsteps to develop the same habit.

-Follow-ups can also be helpful for discussions that once happened through more casual run-ins prior to COVID-19.
+Follow-ups can also be helpful for discussions that once happened through more casual in-person run-ins.
 For example, an employee might have mentioned their interest in a specific professional development opportunity when running into you at the water cooler.
 Reminding you of their interest was easy when they could drop by your office later the same day.
-Now, when those casual opportunities to connect aren’t quite as common, it’s even more important for you to follow-up regularly on what your employees bring up with you.
+Now, when those casual opportunities to connect in person aren’t quite as common, it’s even more important for you to follow-up regularly on what your employees bring up with you.

 While distributed teams can make people management challenging, it’s important to approach the task with communication and trust.
 Without those key elements, managers and employees alike may experience more stress and anxiety that can lead to bigger issues.

 Communicating with your employees regularly allows you to set expectations, while also giving them regular opportunities to raise any concerns they may have.
 That said, it’s important to communicate consciously to avoid veering into micromanagement territory.
 Putting more trust in your team can help you do this.

 When it comes to trusting your team, remember that each member was hired for a reason.
 Keep in mind the experience and skills they bring to the table, and assess their performance based on their overall contributions.
 If your employees are producing quality work and making progress where expected, then your trust is warranted.
 Building trust in your employees, and letting them know that trust is there, can go a long way toward developing confidence and ownership in your team.